Support residents in Bristol to share their unique and inspiring stories across the community.

 Create a movement of inspiration through the power of sharing stories in Bristol.

 The programme will involve workshops which allows you to gain key skills to help you progress through the project.
-Will and Krish on the Student to Inspire team will be your mentors to ensure that you can reach out for support where necessary and Lydia at Bristol Hub is available to help you create community connections.
+Will and Krish on the Student to Inspire team will be your mentors to ensure that you can reach out for support where necessary and Sorcha at Bristol Hub is available to help you create community connections.

 To ensure you are equipped with the right knowledge and confidence to start, we will have an introductory session.
 This will cover what the project aims to achieve and what students can gain from the process.